MattRJames/ChickenRun/README.md

 # ChickenRun
 Fun google dinosaur style game

-To run download the .exe file or alternativly load into your ide of choice, compile and run the
+To run download the repository

+compile the repository with command line while in the file with javac *.java

+and run with java ChickenRun